military-strategies-and-tactics

 The Battle of the Yalu River (Jiuliancheng, October 24, 1894)

-Following the victory at Pyongyang, the IJA advanced to the Yalu River, the natural border between Korea and China.
+With Pyongyang secured, the IJA advanced north to the Yalu River, the natural boundary between Korea and China.
 The Qing command had fortified the northern bank at Jiuliancheng, expecting a direct frontal assault.
-The Japanese, however, performed a classic turning movement.
-While a diversionary force feinted across the river at the main defenses, the main body of the 1st Army crossed the river upstream through the darkness and strong currents.
-This surprise crossing caught the Qing forces completely off guard.
-The Japanese attacked the flank of the Jiuliancheng defensive line, collapsing the position in a single day.
-The Qing army broke and retreated in disorder into Manchuria.
-The way was now open for the Japanese to strike at the strategic Liaodong Peninsula.
+The Japanese, however, executed a classic turning movement.
+A diversionary force feinted across the river at the main defenses, drawing the attention of the Qing artillery and infantry.
+Meanwhile, the main body of the 1st Army crossed the river upstream under cover of darkness, navigating strong currents and difficult terrain.
+The surprise was complete.
+The Japanese struck the flank of the Qing defensive line, collapsing the position in a single day.
+The Qing army broke and fled in disorder into Manchuria, abandoning equipment and supplies.
+The path to the strategic Liaodong Peninsula was now open.

 The Siege of Port Arthur (November 21, 1894)